Master of Arts in Mathematics - Why Come to App?

 While most of our students are full time on our campus in Boone, we do offer a part-time option.

 Students who enroll full time (9-12 hours per semester), typically finish the program in 3-4 semesters.
 In addition to taking courses, most of our full-time students also hold paid teaching assistantships, so that they can apply what they are learning in their apprenticeships and other pedagogically related courses.

 Students who cannot quit their jobs and move to Boone can pursue the program part-time.
-Each semester 1-2 courses are offered in a hybrid format, meaning the number of face-to-face meetings is reduced to 6 or fewer.
-In addition the in-person sessions are held on campus in the evening to allow for working professionals to participate fully.
-Other meetings are held electronically using the ASULearn class management system, google hangout, or other conferencing software.
+Each semester 1-2 courses are offered in the late afternoon or early evening to allow distance students to attend through video-conferencing (usually Zoom).
 The length of time required to complete the program part-time varies depending upon the number of courses students take at a time.
 Students are encouraged to take at least 12 hours in a calendar year.

 Students seek admission to our program through the School of Graduate Studies.
 The application process includes completion of an online form (https://graduate.appstate.edu/prospective-students) and submission of a number of additional documents, including official transcripts, resumes, and GRE general test scores.
 The GRE subject test is not required.

 Students meeting the following minimum conditions will be considered for admission to our program.
 Note that you may still be eligible for provisional admission if you fall below the minimum; please contact us for advice in that case!

 - baccalaureate degree with a major in mathematics, mathematics education, or a related field

 - 3.0 undergraduate GPA or both a 2.5 undergraduate GPA and 25th percentiles scores on the GRE Quantitative and Verbal sections